ovn-org/ovn/Documentation/internals/security.rst

 expected not to deploy or disclose patches until the embargo is passed.

 A disclosure date is negotiated by the security team working with the bug submitter as well as vendors.
-However, the Open vSwitch security team holds the final say when setting a disclosure date.
+However, the OVN security team holds the final say when setting a disclosure date.
 The timeframe for disclosure is from immediate (esp. if it's already publicly known) to a few weeks.
 As a basic default policy, we expect report date to disclosure date to be 10 to 15 business days.

 Operating system vendors are obvious downstream stakeholders.
-It may not be necessary to be too choosy about who to include: any major Open vSwitch user who is interested and can be considered trustworthy enough could be included.
+It may not be necessary to be too choosy about who to include: any major OVN user who is interested and can be considered trustworthy enough could be included.
 To become a downstream stakeholder, email the ovs-security mailing list.